cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 # Derivation rules for the target model and processing
 DVPD minimizes the amount of declarations to describe model and load processing, by focussing on the source data structure and the target table model.
 This section describes how all other properties and assets, that are needed for processing, are derived from this base.
 That are:
 - complete column list for every data vault table
-- list of loading processes for every data vault table
+- list of loading operations for every data vault table
 - complete column list for a stage table
-- mapping of the fields to the stage columns and data vault columns for every process
+- mapping of the fields to the stage columns and data vault columns for every operation
-- process dependent mapping of hash columns from stage to data vault columns
+- operation dependent mapping of hash columns from stage to data vault columns
-- list of fields, to be used vor every hash columns This derivation is implemented in the DVDP Compiler.
+- list of fields, to be used for every hash columns This derivation is implemented in the DVPD Compiler.
 Compliance with these rules is essential for interoperability of different tools.

 The following diagram explains the main dependencies, how elements are derived.